mickaeltemporao/CMT4A-CMSS-TEMPLATE/challenges/challenge_04.md

 1. In the "Files" browser (bottom right), open the `challenge_04.Rmd` file in *"project" > "challenge_04.Rmd"*.
 2. Start by "knitting" this document (html or pdf).
 3. Read and follow the instructions from the rendered document.
+    - You can write in English or French.
+As you know, I do not penalize for any grammar mistakes.
+You should see this as an opportunity to practice and improve your English skills.
 4. Don't forget to replace your name in the `challenge_04.Rmd` file before you upload files to GitHub.